ballj/ansible-role-linux-bind/README.md

 This role does not try to guess any server configuration.
 ACLs for example will not auto apply themselves.

+The role will configure the bind server as secure as reasonably possible.
+Including disable of recursion and ACL on the query/recursion functions.

 # Role Variables

 | Variable                    | Default              | Comments (type)                                                                                                                      |